 Environmental Monitoring Analyses: Early Warning Opportunities for Sterile Compounders

-Environmental monitoring is an important element of the quality assurance program at sterile compounding facilities.
+Environmental monitoring (EM) is an important element of the quality assurance program at sterile compounding facilities.
 These facilities need to be in a state of control that does not contribute contamination, especially microbial, to in-process materials that are to be rendered sterile.
-The goal of an environmental monitoring program is not to test the preparation, but to test the control of the process by providing important data about the environment where the product is produced.
+The goal of an environmental monitoring program is not to test the preparation but to test the control of the process by providing important data about the environment where the product is produced.
 Environmental monitoring demonstrates that the sterile process remains in a state of control.

 Sterility tests cannot reliably detect contamination in compounded sterile preparation (CSPs) because of inherent limitations in testing and sampling methodologies.
 Nor can the sterilization process be relied upon to eliminate all contamination: Preparation with a greater pre-sterilization bioburden pose an increased challenge to the sterilization process.
 Therefore, assurance (a probabilistic assessment) is best achieved by maintaining a high level of control over aseptic processes and the microbiological quality of the environment in which they are conducted.